Kihagyás

 If the Class Diagram item does not appear in the list, then the appropriate component of VS is not installed.
 You can read more about this in the Prerequisites section of this document.

-The chart file Main.cd will then appear in Solution Explorer, double-click on it to open it.
-Our chart is currently empty.
-From Solution Explorer, drag&drop the .cs source files onto the diagram.
-VS then looks at what classes are in these source files and decomposes them into UML classes.
-Build the layout as shown in the following figure (you can display the members of the classes by clicking on the double arrow in the top right corner of their rectangle):
+At this point, the Main.cd diagram file appears in the Solution Explorer, double-click to open it.
+The diagram is currently empty.
+Drag and drop the .cs files from the Solution Explorer onto the diagram.
+Visual Studio then examines the classes in those source files and reverse-engineers them into UML classes.
+Arrange them to match the figure below (expand the class members by clicking the double arrow in the upper-right corner of each class shape):

 You can also view the source code for the classes, either by double-clicking on the corresponding class on the diagram or by opening the .cs files from Solution Explorer.
-Here's what we see:
+We observe the following:

-• The SoundCard, HardDisk and LedDisplay classes are relatively well developed, with the necessary attributes and query functions.
+• The SoundCard, HardDisk and LedDisplay classes are relatively well-developed, with the necessary attributes and getter functions.

-• The LedDisplay is derived from the DisplayBase class as required.
+• LedDisplay inherits from the DisplayBase class as required.

-• We find an interface IEquipment with operations GetAge and GetPrice
+• There is an IEquipment interface with GetAge and GetPrice methods.

 EquipmentInventory

-Let's start working on a solution.
-First, let's lay down the basic concepts.
-In the EquipmentInventory class, we store a heterogeneous collection of different types of equipment.
-This is the key to consistent parts management, so that our solution can be easily extended with new parts types.
+Let's start working on the solution.
+First, establish the basic concepts.
+In the EquipmentInventory class, we will store different part types in a heterogeneous collection.
+This is the key to uniform handling of parts, enabling the solution to be easily extended with new part types.

-Add a generic list of items of type IEquipment (not property but field!) to the EquipmentInventory class.
-Its visibility - in an effort to be unified - should be private.
+Add a generic list of IEquipment type elements (not property but field!) to the EquipmentInventory class.
+Its visibility - striving for encapsulation - should be private.
 The name should be equipment (no "s" at the end, in English the plural of equipment is also equipment).
 To add a member variable, we use the Visual Studio Class Details window.
 If the window is not visible, it can be displayed by selecting View / Other Windows / Class Details.

 Class Details

-The member variable type is therefore List.
-The type of .NET List is a dynamically stretching generic array (like ArrayList in Java).
+So the field type is List<IEquipment>.
+The .NET List type is a dynamically resizing generic array (like ArrayList in Java).
 Looking at the EquipmentInventory class in the diagram, we see that only the name of the member variable is displayed, not the type.
-Right-click on the background of the diagram and select Display Full Signature from the Change Members Format menu.
-The chart will then display the type of member variables and the full signature of the operations.
+Right-click on the background of the diagram and from the Change Members Format menu, select Display Full Signature.
+Then the field type will be visible, and method signatures will also be fully displayed.

 EquipmentInventory